Zach Pascal Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Matchup vs. Houston

-- Pascal's 40.8 receiving yards per game in his eight career matchups against the Texans are 10.3 more than his over/under for Sunday's game.
+- Pascal has averaged 40.8 receiving yards per game over his eight career matchups against the Texans, 10.3 more than his over/under in Sunday's game.

-- Pascal, in eight matchups, had a touchdown catch four times.
-And he had multiple TDs in two of those four games.
+- In eight matchups with the Texans, Pascal has had a TD catch four times (including multiple scores in two games).

 - The Texans have the NFL's 19th-ranked pass defense this season, yielding 258.4 yards per game through the air.

-- With 17 passing TDs allowed this season, the Texans defense is ranked 13th in the league.
+- At 1.5 passing TDs conceded per game, the Texans defense is ranked 12th in the league.

 Recent Performances

-- Against the Buccaneers last week, Pascal was targeted seven times and picked up 12 yards on two receptions.
+- In last week's outing against the Buccaneers, Pascal was targeted seven times, picking up 12 yards on two receptions.

-- Pascal's four grabs (on 10 targets) have netted him 21 yards (7.0 ypg) over his last three outings.
+- Pascal has caught four passes on 10 targets for 21 yards during his last three games, averaging 7.0 yards per game.

 Pascal's Indianapolis Teammates